grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 ### Globally configure HA deduplication

+Before you begin, make sure that Mimir was installed using the Helm chart.

-You need a Mimir setup installed by Helm.
-Add the following configuration to your `custom.yaml` to configure HA deduplication globally.
+1. Add the following configuration to your `custom.yaml` file: deduplication globally.

 ```yaml